 How does Binary Indexed Tree work?

-The idea is based on the fact that all positive integers can be represented as sum of powers of 2.
+The idea is based on the fact that all positive integers can be represented as the sum of powers of 2.
 For example 19 can be represented as 16 + 2 + 1.
-Every node of BI Tree stores sum of n elements where n is a power of 2.
-For example, in the above first diagram for getSum(), sum of first 12 elements can be obtained by sum of last 4 elements (from 9 to 12) plus sum of 8 elements (from 1 to 8).
-The number of set bits in binary representation of a number n is O(Logn).
+Every node of the BITree stores the sum of n elements where n is a power of 2.
+For example, in the first diagram above (the diagram for getSum()), the sum of the first 12 elements can be obtained by the sum of the last 4 elements (from 9 to 12) plus the sum of 8 elements (from 1 to 8).
+The number of set bits in the binary representation of a number n is O(Logn).
 Therefore, we traverse at-most O(Logn) nodes in both getSum() and update() operations.
-Time complexity of construction is O(nLogn) as it calls update() for all n elements.
+The time complexity of the construction is O(nLogn) as it calls update() for all n elements.